-study will involve opening manholes and filling the sewer lines with non-toxic smoke in order to locate
+study will involve opening manholes and filling the sewer lines with non-toxic smoke in order to quickly isolate

 breaks and defects in the sewer system.